marcglasberg/asyncredux.com/flutter/miscellaneous/streams-and-timers.md

 ## To sum up

-1. Put your stream/timer where it can be accessed by the reducers, like in the store props or any other suitable place, but NOT inside the store state.
+1. Put your stream/timer where it can be accessed by the reducers, such as in the store props or any other suitable place, but NOT inside the store state.

-2. Don't use streams or timers directly in widgets (not in the connector widget, and not in the dumb-widget).
+2. Don't use streams or timers directly in widgets.

 3. Create actions to start and cancel streams and timers, and call them when necessary.

-4. The stream/timer callback should dispatch actions to put the snapshot data into the store state.
+4. The stream/timer callback should dispatch actions to put the snapshot data into the Redux state.